 I was an airline pilot but after my second airline employer went bankrupt I decided to support my wife in her pursuit of a teaching career at UW Platteville.
 Now I’m a Realtor in good standing and I work the family farm.
 We have two beautiful daughters and a small hobby farm with horses, dogs, a cat and two guinea pigs.

 I don’t fit the profile of someone who is about to “snap in a really violent way.”
 I fit the profile of someone who is trying against all odds to proceed in the right manner to effect needed change to protect my daughters, other students and faculty and their advocates.
 Dr. Strobl seems to think that a person who is fighting severe systemic corruption is a physical threat.
 I’m not.
 But I think what I have to say threatens a lot of powerful people’s careers, including Dr. Strobl’s.
-She has reason to lie.
+She has motive to lie.

 Sabina is not about to “snap in a really violent way” either.
 She has been injured emotionally and physically by this ordeal, but she has been very controlled considering what she has gone through.